sslab-gatech/Rudra-PoC/REPORTING.md

 - **rustsec_id**: (optional string) RustSec ID, e.g., `"RUSTSEC-2020-1234"`

 Report section is empty when PoC is created.
 Fill each field as you make progress in reporting.

+### bugs

+Uses [Array of Tables](https://toml.io/en/v1.0.0#array-of-tables) in TOML format.

+- **analyzer**: (string) The name of the analyzer that found the bug.
+It should match the corresponding implementation in Rudra.
+  - Example: `["Manual", "UnsafeDestructor", "SendSyncVariance", "UnsafeDataflow"]`
+- **guide**: (optional string)
+  - When the analyzer is "Manual" - Which analyzer guided you to audit this crate?
+  - When the analyzer is not "Manual" - This value must be "Manual" if exists.
+The bug is in the location reported by the primary analyzer, but it didn't match the exact pattern the analyzer was looking for and required additional manual auditing.
+- **bug_class**: (string) The bug class.
+  - Example: `["SendSyncVariance", "UninitExposure", "InconsistencyAmplification", "PanicSafety", "Other"]`
+- **bug_count**: (optional integer) Default to 1, number of bugs that correspond to this pattern.

 ## Workflow